Canadian Centre for Diversity and Inclusion: History

+Description and governance

+The mission of CIDI is to help the individuals and organizations they work with to be inclusive, and free of prejudice and discrimination – and to generate the awareness, dialogue and action for people to recognize diversity as an asset and not an obstacle.

 In July 2022, Anne-Marie Pham was named Chief Executive Officer of the Canadian Centre for Diversity and Inclusion.
-Michael Bach appointed Chair of the Board of Directors.

 Awards of Success

-In an effort to recognize leaders in the area of diversity and inclusion, in 2016 CCDI launched the Awards of Success to acknowledge the contribution of three individuals who have gone above and beyond to promote diversity and inclusion.
+In 2016 CCDI launched the Awards of Success to acknowledge the contribution of three individuals who have gone above and beyond to promote diversity and inclusion.
 The Awards of Success recognize three people in the following categories: